-Brief.
 The presence or absence of something or someone can lead us to a negative-positive feeling?
-The lack of a person, of an object or a concept can make us reflect or even make us suffer.
-At other times, the presence of tangible or abstract limits can deprive us of some fundamental freedom.
+The lack of a person, of an object or a place can make us reflect or even make us suffer.

 I worked on the concept of presence-absence in order to shine a light on aspects that often form the background to a main subject.
 Negative and positive are considered as two levels of separate representation, which together form a unit, but which each have their own need of existence.

-Work in progress.
 As a guideline for the design, I use Serifa of Adrian Frutiger for greater ease in carving the 45° angles and for its regularity.
 The character set is engraved with the gouges in the linoleum.
 The letters were carved in rectangular modules in order to create a complete modular set.
 Then I use a mortar of Keramix and a thinner poured into the linoleum mold to produce a mirror of my work.
-After ten minutes the negative form is dry and develops a consistency that is hard but brittle as chalk.
 The incisions are in relief, the work of subtraction rises to the surface.
 Finally, the linoleum stamps are attached to quadrangular wood pieces to obtain an entire set.